uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 Generic main board and low-end components
 {% end %}

 If you want a device to play around with and to get familiar with the world of old & low end MediaTek SoCs, it's a nice little playground.
 Just make sure to do a full backup before doing anything else.
 The device in this case has some test and engineering tools scattered around and you can recover all or individual partitions should something break.
-USB 2.0 must be used when using the MTK Client tool or there will be connection drop-outs.
+USB 2.0 must be used when using the MTKClient tool or there will be connection drop-outs.

 ## An update on the official network unlock